Skip to main content

 Approach to AI Generated Content

 I believe that human generated content is critical to the future of the internet and continued functioning of society.
 At work, I utilize traditional machine learning models as well as generative AI to accomplish a variety of tasks.
 After more than three years of working with these tools, I can tell you that they are fantastic for many use cases, but still significantly prone to error.
-While AI tools may be used to create some of the images on this site and language models may be used as research aids, all text will be human generated.
+While AI tools may be used to create some of the images on this site and language models may be used as research aids, all text on Castle & Cairn will be human generated.
 For review articles, look for a verifiably authentic header photo of questionable composition (likely my living room) as a stamp that the bottle or item in question has indeed been sampled.

 Approach to Editorial Integrity

 In the event a product is provided for free in exchange for a review, no preference will be given to the providing party or manufacturer.
 These circumstances will be disclosed in the relevant post.
 Opinions and analysis will be genuine and free from modification other than verifiable corrections of fact.
+I will wait a little while before reviewing it as I likely will be overly excited that someone has sent me something.

 Behind the Name